-1.14 Recess
+1.15 Recess

 Students have outside recess daily, weather permitting.
-Teachers are the judges concerning appropriate winter wear for recess.
-As a rule, students remain inside for recess when the outside temperature drops below 15 degrees and/or wind chill falls below 0 degrees.
+Teachers are the ones who determine appropriate winter wear for recess.

 Recess is a social and physical development time for students.
 Learning to play with others and resolve conflicts is an important skill.
 Parents do not attend recess with students.